 All students enrolled in an Associate in Applied Science degree or a diploma program must maintain an overall "C" average (2.0 grade point average) or better, with no failing grades, for all required courses of the program.
-Students not maintaining a "C" average are urged to consult with their advisor and a Student Services counselor.
+Students not maintaining a "C" average are urged to consult with their advisor.
 Students must complete at least 50% of the coursework at WDT in order to receive a diploma or degree.
-All requests for transfer of credit from a higher education institution must be received by midterm of the final semester of a student's enrollment to qualify for graduation at the end of that term.